SymfonyCasts/vue/sfcasts/ep1/shared-css.md

 the outer div.

 Over in `products.vue`, the classes on the `<aside>` and this `<div>` now need to be dynamic based on the `sidebarCollapsed` data.
 Hey!
-This is a *perfect* situation for some computed properties!
+That's a *perfect* use-case for computed properties!

 Down in our code, add a `computed` option with *two* computed properties.
 Call the first `asideClass`: it will determine the classes for the `<aside>` element.